dynamodb-toolbox/dynamodb-toolbox/README.md

 })
 ```

-Put and item using the DocumentClient:
+Put an item using the DocumentClient:

 ```javascript
 // Require AWS SDK and instantiate DocumentClient